RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	a	gateway	address	would	be	assigned	by	a DHCP	server	as	part	of	the	network	configuration	given	to	the	host.

-### Question # 9 - 	Which	component	of	the	ITIL	framework	includes	dependency	checks?
+### [important] Question # 9 - 	Which	component	of	the	ITIL	framework	includes	dependency	checks?
 A.	Change	management
 B.	Continuity	management
 C.	Release	management
 D.	Availability	management
 Answer: A.

-The	change	management	process	oversees	the	entire implementation	and	release	of	changes	to	a	production	environment, including	management	approvals,	notifications,	and	testing/validation.
-As	part	of	the	approval	process,	a	dependency	check	is	done	to validate	the	scope	of	potential	impact	and	to	ensure	that	a	proper validation	plan	is	fully	in	place.
+**The	change	management	process	oversees	the	entire implementation	and	release	of	changes	to	a	production	environment, including	management	approvals,	notifications,	and	testing/validation**.
+**As	part	of	the	approval	process,	a	dependency	check	is	done	to validate	the	scope	of	potential	impact	and	to	ensure	that	a	proper validation	plan	is	fully	in	place**.

 B	is	incorrect	because	continuity	management	is	focused	on	planning for	the	successful	restoration	of	systems	or	services	after	an unexpected	outage,	incident,	or	disaster.